 Electricity generation from high-temperature geothermal heat is the only renewable energy source that can provide continuous, base-load power for many years with no fuel costs and with minimal environmental impact.
 Geothermal steam can be used in district heating networks or for industrial processes, and the lower-temperature heat from the ground can be used for building heating and cooling.
 Policies and measures to support geothermal include economic incentives such as feed-in tariffs, tax incentives and renewable portfolio standards.

-The goal of the Implementing Agreement for the Co-operative Programme on Geothermal Energy Research and Technology (Geothermal IA) is to provide a framework for international co-operation on R&D. Activities include information sharing; developing best practice on the use of technologies and techniques; exploration, development and utilisation of geothermal; and producing and disseminating authoritative analysis and databases.
+The goal of the ETI focusing on geothermal energy (Geothermal) is to provide a framework for international co-operation on R&D. Activities include information sharing; developing best practice on the use of technologies and techniques; exploration, development and utilisation of geothermal; and producing and disseminating authoritative analysis and databases.
 There are currently 15 Contracting Parties, including Iceland and Mexico, as well as five Sponsors.